rickneves15/rickneves15/README.md

 Hi!
 My name is [Richard Neves](https://www.linkedin.com/in/andresamaciel/)

-I'm a brazilian full-stack developer.
+I'm a brazilian full-stack engineer.
 Besides coding, I also enjoy playing videogames and watch movies.

 Open to work.